 The umami in cured ham is not inosinate, but glutamate.
 Although, like katsuobushi (dried bonito flakes), ham is an animal product, it contains almost no inosinate.
 Inosinate is produced when ATP (adenosine triphosphate), the energy source in animal muscles, is broken down posthumously by enzyme action.
 If this disintegration becomes too advanced, inosinate will turn into another, different substance, from which umami is absent.
-This means that inosinate content first rises after death, then falls.
-Raw pork is rich in inosinate, but cured ham is pork that has been salted then aged over a long period of one to two years.
+This means that inosinate content first rises after death, then falls Raw pork is rich in inosinate, but cured ham is pork that has been salted then aged over a long period of one to two years.
 During that time the inosinate content declines, reaching almost zero by the time the ham is ready for consumption.
 Meanwhile, glutamate increases during aging, and is concentrated by the drying process.
 This compensates for the drop in inosinate and makes cured ham a food with umami to spare.

 Is the umami component of foods like katsuobushi and niboshi (dried anchovies) inosinate?
-Inosinate does indeed account for most of the umami in foods such as katsuobushi and niboshi.

 The process used to manufacture katsuobushi and niboshi differs from the usual processing of dried fish, in that the fish is heated to almost 100°C. This heating deactivates the enzyme that breaks down inosinate into a different non-umami substance, thus preserving the inosinate content.
 Katsuobushi and niboshi are also rich in glutamate.

 Is guanylate the umami component in fresh mushrooms?

 Fresh mushrooms contain almost no guanylate.
 Guanylate is a nucleotide, one of the components of RNA (ribonucleic acid).
-In fresh mushrooms, a pre-quanylate substance is preserved within the cells.
-When fresh mushrooms are dried or frozen, for example, the cell wall disintegrates, and enzyme action converts that substance into quanylate.
+In fresh mushrooms, a pre-guanylate substance is preserved within the cells.
+When fresh mushrooms are dried or frozen, for example, the cell wall disintegrates, and enzyme action converts that substance into guanylate.
 Fresh mushrooms do contain a lot of glutamate.

 What is the difference between the glutamate in seasonings/condiments and glutamate found in the likes of tomatoes and kombu?

-The glutamate in foods such as tomatoes and kombu is the same substance as the glutamate in seasonings and condiments.
-Most foods contain minerals such as sodium, potassium and magnesium.
+The glutamate in foods such as tomatoes and kombu is the same substance as the glutamate in seasonings and condiments Most foods contain minerals such as sodium, potassium and magnesium.
 This means that the glutamate in tomatoes and kombu, like the glutamate used as a seasoning, is actually present as a glutamic acid salt such as monosodium glutamate or potassium glutamate.
-Glutamate in foods and the process by which we sense umami he main umami substances are glutamate, inosinate and guanylate, and it has been scientifically proven that umami is sensed far more strongly when these are present not individually, but when glutamate is combined with inosinate or guanylate.
+Glutamate in foods and the process by which we sense umami he main umami substances are glutamate, inosinate and guanylate, and it has been scientifically proven that umami taste of glutamate is dramatically enhanced by inosinate or quanylate.
 This is referred to as umami synergy.
 Yet people have been capitalizing on umami synergy for centuries, long before this effect was scientifically proven.
 All over the world, in dishes from soups combining glutamate-rich vegetables and inosinate-rich meat and fish, to the tang of Chinese cuisine extracted from chicken or pork bones and green onions, to Japanese dashi made from kombu (high in glutamate) and katsuobushi (high in inosinate), people have acquired an empirical understanding of umami synergy and applied that knowledge to cooking.